Today's Top Gainer

-Your Directors present their Twelfth Annual Report and the standalone and consolidated annual audited accounts of the Company for the year ended March 31,2016.
+Your Directors present their Fourteenth Annual Report with the standalone and consolidated annual audited accounts of the Company for the year ended March 31, 2018.

 3. State of Companys Affairs:

 The Ministry of Corporate Affairs vide its notification dated 16th February 2015 notified the Companies (India Accounting Standard) Rules, 2015 and the same was made effective from 1st April, 2015.
 As per the said Rules, the Indian Accounting Standard (IND AS) was made applicable to the Company and to the subsidiary companies with e_ect from 1st April 2017.
 Accordingly the financial statements (both standalone and consolidated) for the year ended March 31, 2018 was prepared based on IND AS.

 The Company has compiled with the applicable provisions of the Companies Act, 2013 and Regulations of the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements), Regulations, 2015 (the Listing Regulations) in preparation of Standalone and Consolidated financial statements.